openfusionx/NexusFabric-githubio/docs/快速开始/准备环境.md

 configuration /etc/hosts file

 ## The password - free login is configured
-Deployment machine，No secret login is required between the DataSophon node and the primary and secondary nodes of the big data service.
+Deployment machine，No secret login is required between the NexusFabric node and the primary and secondary nodes of the big data service.

 Generate an ssh key： ssh-keygen -m PEM -t rsa ，Press enter all the way.